CloudNativeJS/ModuleLTS/README.md

 ## Adopters of Module LTS

-The following Node.js Modules are known to have adopted the LTS policy:
+The following Node.js Modules are known to have adopted the Module LTS policy:

 | Module                | Type         | LTS Policy        |
 |-----------------------|--------------|-------------------|